klueska-mesosphere/mesos-gpu-docker/README.md

 # Getting Started

-Clone this repo on an Nvidia GPU equipped machine with at least 2 GPUs (g2.8xlarge instances will do nicely).
+Clone this repo on an Nvidia GPU equipped machine with at least 1 GPU (g2.8xlarge instances will do nicely).

 Then run:

     ./build.sh
     ./run.sh
-    ./deploy-task.sh
+    ./deploy-tasks.sh

+This will launch 2 marathon applications.
+The first application runs `nvidia-smi` every 60 seconds without a docker container, and the second one runs `nvidia-smi` every 60 seconds inside an `nvidia/cuda` container.

+1. Set up port forwarding in case your are running docker on a remote machine and want to browse all of the output locally:

+   ssh -NT -L 8080:localhost:8080 -L 5050:localhost:5050 -L 5051:localhost:5051 <remote-ip>

-Navigate to marathon UI:
+2. Navigate to marathon UI:

     http://<your-ip>:8080

-Verify that the task is running.
+Verify that the tasks are running.

-Go to the Mesos UI and look at the `stdout` of the task:
+3. Go to the Mesos UI and look at the `stdout` of the tasks:

     http://<your-ip>:5050

-If it says the following, you've got problems:
+4. If they say the following, you've got problems:

     Failed to initialize NVML: Unknown Error

-If it prints something, like the following, you are good to go:
+If they print something, like the following, you are good to go:

     +------------------------------------------------------+
     | NVIDIA-SMI 352.79     Driver Version: 352.79         |